Let’s work together

 Quality score.

 By now, we’ve understood the importance of using top of funnel keywords.
 So, you might wonder why your ad would be prioritized over another nonprofit’s if you’re both using the same keyword.
-The answer is actually quite simple - it all boils down to quality score.
+The answer is actually quite simple.
+It all boils down to quality score.

 A quality score is made up of: